Interested in preserving these little swimmers and enjoying a unique way of life?

 The main objective of the projects is to protect the marine turtle nests from human poachers, animals and more recently from the erosion of the beach.

-On the Caribbean coast, although the main objective of all the projects is of course turtle conservation, the project in Pacuare also focuses on looking after sick turtles in a small marine turtle clinic adjacent to the project.
+Caribbean coast: although the main objective of all the projects is of course turtle conservation, the project in Pacuare also focuses on looking after sick turtles in a small marine turtle clinic.
 The main nesting season for the turtles on the Caribbean coast is from May to the beginning of August.

-If you are located on the Pacific coast of Costa Rica you will be working at Mato Palo, Junquillal, Zapotillal (Bahia Piratas) or Buena Vista.
-The projects in Junquillal, Zapotillal and Buenavista run all year round (note that in September and October – rainy season - that entry into Buenvista is dependable on the weather), with the peak turtle nesting period being August through to November.
-Please note that outside of peak season (ie January, February and March) there are fewer nesting turtles, and the activity is mostly concentrated in Junquillal and Zapotillal (Bahia Piratas) but all three projects still needs volunteers to prepare for the upcoming season.
+Pacific coast: the projects in Junquillal, Zapotillal and Buenavista run all year round with the peak turtle nesting period being August through to November.
+Ouside of peak season there are fewer nesting turtles and the activity is mostly concentrated in Junquillal and Zapotillal.

 In Matapalo the Project runs from July to December, with the peak nesting season from August to November.
 The baby turtles hatch within 45 to 60 days depending on species and incubation temperatures, generally hatching during the night.